 8. Lemon balm

 Nature really is your best ally when it comes to beating bloating and gas.
 The herbal teas and infusions listed here can help soothe the digestive system and strengthen its function so that you’re less prone to episodes of bloating, especially if you commit to a healthy diet and develop positive lifestyle habits.
-So, what’s the best tea for bloating in your experience?
-We would love to know what works for you in the comments below!
+So, what’s the best tea for bloating and gas in your experience?
+Share what works well for you in the comments below!

 happiness.com | The fine art of being: learn, practise, share